microsoft/live-share/CONTRIBUTING.md

 ## File a problem report

-### Step 1 - [Optional] Enable diagnostic logging
+### Step 1 - [Optional] Check output logs

-If you want to see whether what you are experiencing is an existing problem, you may want to turn on dignostic logging.
-Logs will then appear in the "Live Share" stream in the Output window.

-**In VS:**
-1. Update Tools > Options > Live Share > Output Verbosity to Verbose.
-2. Restart VS
-3. Repro the issue

-**In VS Code:**
-1. Go to File > Preferences > Settings
-2. Add ``"liveshare.diagnosticLogging": true``
-3. Restart VS Code
-4. Repro the issue
+If you're seeing an error pop up that is not very descriptive, the output logs can help you understand if this is a known issue.
+Simply go to the "Output" window and select the "Visual Studio Live Share" log stream.
+Verbose logging is on by default.

 ### Step 2A - File a Visual Studio problem

 Visual Studio has a built in feedback mechanism via the "Report a Problem..." tool that provides the engineering team detailed information about your installation that you should use to log bugs or problems you encounter when using VS.

-Diagnostic logs will be automatically attached.
+Logs will be automatically attached.

 ![Image of Report a Problem...](docs/media/vs-feedback.png)